Zespri grower earnings dip, alarm over fruit quality issues

-With Zespri growers and shareholders due to hold their annual meeting today at Mount Maunganui, chairman Bruce Cameron in the first full forecast of the season has confirmed an earlier warning on the "considerable challenges" of this season, in particular fruit quality issues and lower yields.
+With Zespri growers and shareholders due to hold their annual meeting today at Mount Maunganui, chairman Bruce Cameron in the season's first full forecast confirmed an earlier warning on challenges including fruit quality issues and lower yields.

 "Fruit quality remains the primary challenge, particularly for Zespri SunGold kiwifruit.
 Fruit loss and quality claims are tracking well above historical averages and expected to continue to do so," Cameron said in a sector update.